schollz/gojot/README.md

 go get -u github.com/schollz/sdees
 ```

+Info about using a `git` repository other than Github/Bitbucket can [be found in INFO.md](https://github.com/schollz/sdees/blob/master/INFO.md).

 # Usage

 The first time you run you can configure your remote system and editor.